-Multi Grammy Award winner (2016 Best Classical Solo Vocal Album Joyce and Tony: Live at Wigmore Hall; 2012 Best Classical Vocal Solo for Diva/Divo), Kansas-born Joyce DiDonato entrances audiences around the world, and has been proclaimed “perhaps the most potent female singer of her generation” by the New Yorker.
-With a voice “nothing less than 24-carat gold” according to the Times, DiDonato has soared to the top of the industry both as a performer and a fierce advocate for the arts, gaining international prominence in operas by Handel and Mozart, as well as through her wide-ranging, acclaimed discography.
-She is also widely acclaimed for the bel canto roles of Rossini and Donizetti – the critic from The Financial Times judging her performances as Elena in La donna del Lago as “simply the best singing I’ve heard in years”.
+Multi Grammy Award winner and 2018 Olivier Award winner for Outstanding Achievement in Opera, Kansas-born Joyce DiDonato entrances audiences across the globe, and has been proclaimed “perhaps the most potent female singer of her generation” by the New Yorker.
+With a voice “nothing less than 24-carat gold” according to the Times, Joyce has soared to the top of the industry both as a performer and a fierce advocate for the arts, gaining international prominence in operas by Handel and Mozart, as well as through her wide-ranging, acclaimed discography.
+She is also widely acclaimed for the bel canto roles of Rossini and Donizetti.

-Much in demand on the concert and recital circuit, she has recently held residencies and master classes at Carnegie Hall and at London’s Barbican Centre, toured extensively in South America, Europe and Asia and appeared as guest soloist at the BBC’s Last Night of the Proms.
-Highlights in opera have included the title role in Maria Stuarda at the Metropolitan Opera, for The Royal Opera and at the Liceu in Barcelona; the title role in Alcina on tour with The English Concert and Harry Bicket and Marguerite from La damnation de Faust with the Berlin Philharmonic under Sir Simon Rattle.
+Much in demand on the concert and recital circuit she has recently held residencies at Carnegie Hall and at London’s Barbican Centre, toured extensively in the United States, South America, Europe and Asia and appeared as guest soloist at the BBC’s Last Night of the Proms.
+Recent concert highlights include the Chicago Symphony Orchestra under Ricardo Muti, the Berlin Philharmonic under Sir Simon Rattle, Orchestre Révolutionnaire et Romantique under Sir John Eliot Gardiner, the Philadelphia Orchestra under Yannick Nézet-Séguin, and the Accademia Santa Cecilia Orchestra and the National Youth Orchestra USA under Sir Antonio Pappano.

 Maxim Emelyanychev, Il Pomo d'Oro